 Chickenpox

 Chickenpox is a common childhood illness caused by a virus.
-Children with chickenpox need to stay home from school and daycare.
-Children can now have free chickenpox immunisation.
+Tamariki (children) with chickenpox need to stay home from school and daycare.
+Tamariki can have free chickenpox immunisation at 15 months of age.

 Share